-Oklahoma State University was founded on December 25, 1890, as Oklahoma Agricultural and Mechanical College, just 20 months after the Land Run of 1889.
-When the first students assembled for class on December 14, 1891, no buildings, books or curriculum existed.
-Since its beginning as a land-grant institution, OSU has held true to the land-grant mission of instruction, extension and research.
+Oklahoma State University was founded as Oklahoma Agricultural and Mechanical College on Dec.
+25, 1890, just 20 months after the Land Run of 1889.
+When the first students assembled for class on Dec.
+14, 1891, no buildings, books or curriculum existed.
+This land-grant institution has held true to its mission of instruction, extension and research.